Last Updated on August 28, 2020

-Stick to the same tone, colors, and fonts you use on your website and social media channels to help create a consistent brand representation regardless of where they’re interacting with you and your business.
+Stick to the same tone, color scheme, and font style you use on your website and social media channels to help create a consistent brand image regardless of where they’re interacting with you and your business.

-Lastly, always consider your target audience when making design decisions.
+Lastly, always consider your target audience when making graphic design decisions.

 6. Stick with a Standard Size

 Business cards come in all shapes, sizes, and materials, so it can be overwhelming when trying to decide what to choose.
 While quirky shapes and unique sizes can be interesting, they’re hard to pull off well.